-Most Orchids only need just above the average home humidity level of 40% to grow well.
+Most Orchids only need just above the average home humidity level of 40% to grow well and rebloom throughout the year.
 They may need slightly higher humidity levels to bloom.
 Mixed light levels that are bright but indirect are best for this mostly tropical plant.

 Orchids need fertilization once a month during the growing season and should only receive a half-strength dose at any time.

-The most important feature for growing Orchids, regardless of their type, is well-draining soil that still holds a healthy amount of moisture.
+The most important feature for growing Orchids, regardless of their type, is well-draining soil (and a suitable potting vessel) that still holds a healthy amount of moisture.
 Orchid soil mixes are often marketed as Cacti and Orchid products since these two types of plants both share a need for good drainage.

 Keep Orchids in slightly undersized pots, allowing them to get mildly rootbound, to encourage them to keep growing rather than stalling out.